 For a number of years Henry has been principally mentored by Colin Metters, Christopher Seaman, Christian Thielemann and David Zinman in both opera and symphonic repertoire.

-British-born conductor Henry Kennedy has recently completed the world-renowned Master of Arts course at the Royal Academy of Music under the tutelage of Sian Edwards.
-He has also been mentored by Colin Metters over a number of years.
-Before his conducting studies commenced, Henry studied clarinet at the RAM as an undergraduate, gaining a huge amount of experience as an orchestral player, chamber musician and soloist.
+Henry graduated with Distinction from the Royal Academy of Music on their Master of Arts course, under the tutelage of Sian Edwards.
+He was also awarded the Norma Simpson Award in recognition of his outstanding studentship and contribution to the Academy.
+Before his conducting studies, Henry studied clarinet at the Academy as an undergraduate, gaining a huge amount of experience as an orchestral player, chamber musician and soloist.

 In his spare time, he enjoys cycling around his hometown in the Shropshire Hills and reading Russian literature.